aws-samples/istio-on-eks/modules/04-security/README.md

 assignment in the policy document.
 You can easily replace this basic example with any of the supported authentication and authorization mechanisms like OIDC and OAuth2 using JWT tokens.

-#### Policy description
+##### Policy description

 User `alice` is assigned to `guest` role and user `bob` is assigned to `admin` role.
 The roles have associated permissions to access certain protected resources hosted by specific services.
-There is also a set unprotected resources that can be invoked by any user.
+There is also a set of unprotected resources that can be invoked by any user.

 The policy enforces the following rules.